 The certificate will help advance the careers of students coming from such fields as bioengineering, quality control/assurance, intellectual property, business, and marketing.
 The choice of several courses makes this certificate ideal for students already working in the regulatory world as well as those just entering into the profession.

-Courses from this certificate may be applied toward the Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices.
+Courses from this certificate may be applied toward the Master of Science in Regulatory Affairs.

 Complete all courses and requirements listed below unless otherwise indicated.